-These investments are classified as financial assets valued at amortized cost.
-The terms and conditions of these instruments are consistent with a lending contract whereby cash flows are advanced to Central 1 with a commitment to repay the credit union at a specified rate of interest according to pre-set maturity dates.
+The credit union maintains a liquidity reserve portfolio consisting of a number of marketable securities with varying terms and maturities.
+As of January 4, 2021, the portfolio is managed by Central 1 and all securities must meet the definition of High Quality Liquid Assets.
+The investments are classified as financial assets valued at FVOCI.
+The terms and conditions of these instruments are consistent with a lending contract whereby cash flows are invested with a commitment to repay the credit union at a specified rate of interest according to pre-set maturity dates.

-As a result of regulatory changes, the liquidity reserve deposit held with Central 1 was discharged at fair value in exchange for financial assets on January 4, 2021.
-In addition, Central 1 Class F shares were redeemed for cash.
+Prior to January 4, 2021, the credit union held \$297,487 of liquidity reserve deposits plus \$1,022 of accrued interest directly with Central 1.
+As a result of regulatory changes, the liquidity reserve deposits held with Central 1 were discharged at a fair value of \$302,087 in exchange for financial assets.
+An investment gain of \$3,578 was recorded in investment income on the Statement of Income.
+In addition, Central 1 Class F shares were redeemed for cash of \$12,895.